 During this procedure, your doctor will place both hands on your foetus’s head and buttocks in order to attempt turning it to a head-down position.
 Before the procedure, you will be administered tocolytic medicines such as terbutaline to relax your uterus.

 Your doctor may recommend additional version procedures if the first attempt is not successful.

 The ECV procedure is performed after 37 weeks of pregnancy.
 Though most babies repeatedly keep changing positions throughout the pregnancy, they usually settle into a cephalic (or head-down) position by the 36th week.
 According to statistics, 1 in every 25 babies is in a breech position after 36 weeks.
 Even though breech babies can take the natural position in the last month, the chances of this happening are about 1 in 8 (for first pregnancies) and 1 in 3 (for second and subsequent pregnancies).

 At this stage, your doctor may recommend the ECV procedure before the start of your labour.

-According to 2016 statistics, 93.2% of the breech babies in the U.S. are delivered through Caesarean operation.
-This has led to a rapid growth of baby deliveries happening through Caesarean.
+According to 2016 statistics, 93.2% of the breech babies in the U.S. are delivered through Cesarean operation.
+This has led to the rapid growth of baby deliveries happening through Cesarean.

-ECV procedure is done to improve the probability of a natural vaginal birth.
+The ECV procedure is done to improve the probability of natural vaginal birth.

 When Is The ECV Procedure Not Recommended?